Your Child Should Wear the Collar 24 Hours a Day

 With the assistance of an adult, your child should:

-- Shower or bathe with the collar on, then change the pad as instructed below.
+- Shower or bathe with the collar on, then change the pads when they are finished, as instructed below.

 - Lie down when changing the collar and pads.